AlanZhangUCSC/lab_notebook/README.md

 ## 2/6/2025

+### To-do

+- [ ] Really do finish formalizing the method for calling consensus.
+- [x] ~~Finish writing the first draft of the specific aim section of my thesis proposal.~~ *See `thesis_proposal/` directory for the draft*

 ### Logistics and general work

 I finished the first draft of my specific aims section for my thesis proposal.
 Aim 3 still needs a lot of work.
-See
+See `thesis_proposal/` section for the first draft.

+### panMANIA

+With the limited time I have today, I will write up the script for identifying problematic block states that cause large chunks of misalignment.
+See `panmania/evaluate_alignments/` for details